platformbuilds/mirador-rca/README.md

 ## CI

 GitHub Actions workflows in `.github/workflows` enforce linters, vet/test runs, Helm linting, and a scheduled `govulncheck` scan on pushes and pull requests to `main`.

+## Release process

+Follow `docs/release-process.md` for tagging, signing, and promoting releases.
+The document also references the SLO manifests under `deployment/infra/slo` and infrastructure-as-code assets used to stand up Valkey and Weaviate.